Health Science Education Innovation Culture

 A health science education innovation culture is defined according to four domains: intention to cultivate innovation, infrastructure to support innovation, influence to promote innovation, and implementation to achieve innovation.
 These domains ensure we are able to cultivate an environment and promote behaviors that drive education innovation.

 Based on Dobni’s Blueprint for Innovation, Dobni CB.
 The innovation blueprint.
 Bus Horiz.
 2006;49:329-339.

-Evaluation of Our Innovation Culture
+Evaluation of Our Education Innovation Culture

-These innovation culture survey results allow us to better understand the current state of education innovation at Michigan Medicine and what can cultivate a culture of innovation here.
 In response to these results, we are working to deconstruct barriers to innovation and better inform aspiring innovators how and where to become involved.

 "Innovation requires a movement, a culture and a means.
 RISE will provide a platform for all three; connecting people with different perspectives, skills and ideas towards a new community of educational practice."

 "A better healthcare system and the pipe-line for discovery is dependent on our ability to transform how we educate scientists and providers.
 Great research institutions such as ours must elevate the importance of innovation and avoid becoming confined by legacy and the ways of the past."

 Senior Associate Dean for Education and Global Initiatives